pauloakira/ai-compiler-optimization/documentation/tvm.md

 TVM's integration with LLVM is a key factor in its ability to compile and optimize deep learning models for a broad range of hardware platforms efficiently.
 This collaboration allows TVM to focus on higher-level optimizations specific to machine learning workloads while relying on LLVM for general-purpose code generation and optimization capabilities.

+### Weight formats for PyTorch models: .pth vs. .npz

+Using .npz format to import weights may lead to performance and precision/accuracy issues.
+This may happen due to:

+1. Precision and Format Consistency: When saving to `.pth`, PyTorch preserves the exact data type and structure of each tensor.
+This includes any device-specific details (like whether the tensor is on CPU or GPU), and crucially, the data type (e.g., float32, float16).
+When loading these weights back, the integrity of each tensor is maintained.
+When converting weights to .npz (which uses NumPy arrays), there can sometimes be unintentional data type conversions or precision losses, especially if not handled explicitly.
+For example, if tensors are not explicitly saved and loaded with the correct dtype in NumPy, they might undergo a conversion that affects model performance.

+2. Metadata and State: `.pth` files can store more than just weights; they can also store the entire model state, including optimizer state and even more nuanced model settings.
+This is particularly important for complex models where certain settings need to be preserved exactly to replicate performance.
+When using `.npz`, typically only the raw array data of the weights is saved.
+This means any additional metadata associated with how the model runs, such as running means and variances in batch normalization layers, are not preserved unless explicitly handled.

+3. Error Introduction During Manual Handling: When extracting weights and manually saving them into `.npz` files, there is a greater risk of introducing errors.
+This could be in the form of missing layers, incorrect ordering of weights, or incorrect reshaping when loading them back into a model.
+Reconstructing a model from manually handled weights (as when using `.npz`) requires exact knowledge of the model's architecture and correct assignment of weights to each layer.
+Any deviation or error in this manual process can lead to significant degradation in model performance.